Morgenland Festival Osnabrück

-The Morgenland Festival Osnabrück is a German music festival that has taken place since 2005 at various venues in Osnabrück, Germany.
-The 10-day event interchanges with a 4-day intermezzo in years with an odd number.
-Apart from musical performances of traditional and contemporary music from the wider Middle Eastern region, other art genres, such as the visual arts, dance and theatre or interdisciplinary projects, have also been part of the festival programme.
+The Morgenland Festival Osnabrück is an annual world music festival that started in 2005 in Osnabrück, Germany.
+The festival is mainly known for its more than 20 editions of musical events in Osnabrück, as well as for guest performances both in Europe and in the Middle East.
+Apart from performances of traditional, contemporary and experimental music from the wider Middle Eastern region, other art genres, including the visual arts, dance and theatre, have been part of the festival programme.